 Ready-made juices with added sugar

-Gas-producing vegetables (such as cabbage, leeks, broccoli)
+Gas-producing vegetables (such as cabbage, leeks, and broccoli)

 Dried legumes (can be added to the diet according to tolerance)